+The Atlanta Public Schools (APS) shall serve all eligible K-12 students residing with their parent(s) or court-approved legal guardian(s) in the city of Atlanta.
+In all cases where the question of interpretation of the law relative to residence is involved, the final decision shall rest with the Superintendent.
+Students must meet enrollment and age requirements as defined in state law.
+See Policy JBC.
 The Atlanta Public School System has established attendance zones for schools.
 Students must attend the school in their assigned attendance zone where their custodial parents or legal guardians (hereinafter "parents") reside unless they request and receive a transfer to enroll elsewhere.
 A person who owns property in the City of Atlanta, but does not reside in the City of Atlanta, is not considered a resident.
 Parents who are contemplating moving should determine the zoned school for the new address by contacting APS directly; realtors and other non-APS websites sometimes have incorrect or outdated information.